Nelly2i/Data-Exploration-in-PostgreSQL/README.md

 ## Conclusion
 After exploring the data in PostgreSQL, I've discovered some interesting insights.
 There were clear patterns and relationships among the variables, which helped me gain a deeper understanding of the dataset.
 By analyzing the data, I was able to identify key trends and drew meaningful conclusions.
 These findings provide valuable insights that can be used to make informed decisions and drive further analysis.
 Overall, the data exploration project in PostgreSQL was a success, and I'm excited about the valuable information I uncovered.

+For the postgresql code I used fot the project, you can find it here [supermart_query](https://github.com/Nelly2i/Data-Exploration-in-PostgreSQL/blob/main/SuperMart%20Query.sql)